jina-ai/jina/docs/datatype/audio/similar-audio-search/index.md

 ### Encode the Audios

 To encode the sound clips into vectors, we choose VGGish model from Google Research.
 By default, the VGGish model needs the audios to be sampled at 16kHz and converted to examples of log mel spectrogram.
 The returning embeddings for each sound clip is a matrix of the size `K x 128`, where `K` is the number of examples in log mel spectrogram and roughly correpsond to the length of audio in seconds.
-Therefore, each 4-second audio clip in the chunks is represented by 4 128-dimensional vectors.
+Therefore, each 4-second audio clip in the chunks is represented by four 128-dimensional vectors.

-Since the sequence of the sounds matters, we further concatenate the 4 vectors for each audio clip and consider the resulted 512-dimensional vector as the final representation.
-After encoding indexing and querying audios are encoded into 1280-dimensional vectors, we can find the similar audios to the querying ones by looking for nearest neighbors in the vector space.
+Since the sequence of the sounds matters, we further concatenate these four vectors and consider the resulted 512-dimensional vector as the final representation for each audio clip.
+After encoding indexing and querying audios into 512-dimensional vectors, we can find the similar audios to the querying ones by looking for nearest neighbors in the vector space.

 [VGGishAudioEncoder](https://hub.jina.ai/executor/jypyr28o) is available at Jina Hub.
+It accepts three types of inputs
+- the waveform data stored in `blob` attribute together with the sampling rate information stored in `tags['sample_rate']`
+- the log mel spectrogram features stored in `blob` attribute
-It accepts the audio Documents with waveform data stored in the `blob` attribute as `ndarray`.
-The `load_input_from` argument is to configurate the input data type, which can be each `uri`, `waveform` or `log_mel`.
-The `min_duration` defines the number of vectors to concatenate.
+- the file path information of a `.mp3` or `.wav` file stored in the `uri` attribute

+`load_input_from` argument is to configurate the input data type, which can be each `waveform`, `log_mel`, or `uri`. `min_duration` defines the number of vectors to concatenate.

 ```yaml
   ...